copofe/clean-architecture-vue/README.md

 - Use TypeScript, reuse business type definitions
 - Support HMR

-## Principles

-[Separation Of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is most important.
-By separating business objects, business workflows, and views, the development and maintenance of the program is simplified.
-Clean Architecture was proposed by Robert C. Martin in 2012.
-It is divided into four levels in total (Entities, Use Cases, Interface Adapters, Frameworks and Drivers).
-There is a dependency principle between layers:

-The dependency relationships in the source code can only point to the inner layer of the same concentric circle, that is, low-level mechanisms point to high-level policies:

-- High-level modules should not depend on low-level modules, both should depend on their abstractions.
-- Abstractions should not depend on details, details should depend on abstractions.

-Based on these principles, we decided to split into four layers:

-- Entity: Business objects that encapsulate core business data and logic that are essential to the business domain.
-- Repository: Abstracts data access and storage responsibilities away from business objects, handles CRUD operations and queries against persistence storage.
-- Use Case: Contains application-specific business rules and workflows, coordinates work across entities and repositories to perform specific application goals.
-- View: Renders UI components and handles presentation responsibilities, communicates with use cases to display information and collect user input.

 ## Checklist

 When you use this template, try follow the checklist to update your info properly